 Crisp tubes become greencans

 A second obstructive type of packaging is the crisp tube.
 It consists of a laminated cardboard packaging with a bottom made of aluminium.
-"In the course of June, we will be switching to the so-called Greencan, a cardboard tube containing between 92 and 98% paper-cardboard, with only a minimal barrier to protect the product from air and moisture.
+"In the course of June 2023, we switched to the so-called Greencan, a cardboard tube containing between 92 and 98% paper-cardboard, with only a minimal barrier to protect the product from air and moisture.
 This barrier does remain essential to maintain optimum flavour and quality.
 However, with their high fibre content, Greencans are perfectly suited to be included in the classic paper-cardboard recycling processes," says Nelle Thyssen.

 Perforated sleeves